 What is gait analysis?

 Gait analysis is a way of helping us determine which shoe is best for you based on your individual running style.
-Running Center retail locations offer free gait analysis.
-Appointments encouraged but not necessary, although without an appointment there may be a short wait at times.
+Running Center retail locations offer complimentary gait analysis with shoe purchase ($15 value).
+Appointments are encouraged but not necessary, although without an appointment there may be a short wait at times.

 How is gait analysis done?

 To begin with, we will put you in a neutral shoe and have you run on our store track for around 30 seconds.
 This will allow us to look at how you are landing and whether there is any misalignment with the ankles or knees.
 Once we have finished recording you running, we will show you a frame by frame replay.
 By looking at how you run, and taking into consideration your running goals and any previous injuries, we can help you understand what type of shoe will suit you best.

 We will then put you in the proper shoe type for your running style and record you once again so that you can see the correction that the proper shoe can make to your gait.
 After that it is just a matter of finding the shoe within your class of running style that is the most comfortable for you.
 We have lots for you to try so you are sure to find the very best fit for you!
 Our new Aetrex Albert 2 Foot Scanner will enhance our already awesome fit process, ensuring the perfect fit and injury prevention.